 We see extraordinary value in the information, communication, and connectivity benefits technology offers and all the ways it makes our lives better.
-However, serious problems are fast arising that need to be addressed, affecting everything from our environment and the economy to the job market and privacy.
+Alongside these, significant challenges are fast arising that need to be addressed, affecting everything from our environment and the economy to the job market and privacy.

 Our mission is to raise awareness about these issues and encourage responsible, safe, and ethical uses of technology.
 Only by broadening our understanding of the issues we’re facing—and how they are connected—can we begin to address how to use technology to build a safer and more just and sustainable world.

 - We have a social responsibility to each other and our planet, which should guide our thinking about how we develop technology.

 - Technology has both positive and negative effects.

 - It is important to remember the human, social, and world impacts of our technological developments.

 - We must address, manage, and regulate these impacts in a transparent way.